esdrasdemorais/DroneAndroidBridgeApp/README.md

 ## Join Us

 I am looking for newf oportunities of Software Engineers to continue building the Future of Possible.
 Available positions around the world.
 If you are interested, please send your oportunity to <esdrasdemorais@gmail.com>.
-For more details, and list of all our global informations, please check <http://esdrasmorais.com>.
+For more details, and list of all me global informations, please check <http://esdrasmorais.com>.